Download

 Overview

 The MCP Security Gateway acts as a transparent middleware between MCP clients and servers, enforcing security policies and providing audit logging.
-Configuration is managed through YAML files with support for environment variables and command-line overrides.
+Configuration is managed through YAML files with support for select environment variables and command-line overrides.

 Server Configuration